 Many researchers (myself included) have come to believe that stress is the single most important causative factor in the disease process.
-Heart disease and cancer are the top two causes of death in the U.S. each year.
-Stress has been conclusively linked to both of these conditions.
-That means stress is at least partially responsible for the majority of deaths each year.

 This is where research conducted in animals has provided critical information.
 Initial data by investigators, such as Robert Sapolsky at Stanford University, suggested that stress might promote the death of neurons, suggesting that the volume reductions in patients with PTSD might reflect the loss of nerve cells.
 More recent research by Bruce McEwen and colleagues at Rockefeller University indicates that stress can cause neurons to shrink or retract their connections.